 In retrospect I realise that they could have made brilliant cricketers in India or Australia.

 For a moment I didn’t know what to do and the crowd of male children was increasing by the second.
 I decided to just challenge the biggest one of the group and turned around and ran after him screaming at him to stop.

-The boys scattered– a shopkeeper then ran after the teenager I challenged.
+Like a burst of a firework the boys scattered in all directions.
+A shopkeeper then ran after the teenager I challenged.
 He threw him to the ground and repeatedly kicked him in the head.

 I just got out of there as fast as I could while the boys were distracted from me.

 That afternoon I got the first bus to Ankara and then a flight to Istanbul